Roadmap

 -

 This Reference Manual is quite mature.
-But API documentation still needs a lot of work…
+However, the API documentation still needs significant work.

 -